complexdatacollective/documentation.networkcanvas.com/docs/interface-documentation/name-generators.md

 #### Do

 {: .good-practices}
-- Ensure that the roster data file used has name attribute data properly labeled to avoid inadvertantly producing a card display error.
+- Ensure that the roster data file used has name attribute data properly labeled to avoid inadvertently producing a card display error.
 - Configure the display and sorting options of the cards to help improve a participant's ability to locate nodes within the roster.

 {: .no_toc}